 With the collapse of Perth Amboy’s commerce in tea less audacious uses were found for the Bruen Stores, which dominated the shoreline for another fifty years.8 Whitehead walked and briefly worked in their hulking shadow where today not a stone or brick remains to tell their story.
 Soon, and certainly on the strength of other considerations than his slender custom house training, he won appointment as a collector at the nation’s most outlying seaport, gathering on that far margin riches more precious than the proceeds of trade.

-The first recorded consignment of tea at Perth Amboy arrived on board America in April 1824; the tea ships Citizen and Importer called in June and July of the same year.
-Perth Amboy (New Jersey) Collection District, Abstract of goods and Impost book, RG 36, National Archives and Records Administration; Wharf Book, Perth Amboy Wharf, MG 455, New Jersey Historical Society.
+The first recorded consignment of tea at Perth Amboy arrived on board America 22 April 1824; the tea ships Citizen and Importer called in June and July of the same year.
+Perth Amboy (New Jersey) Collection District, Abstract of goods and Impost book, RG 36, National Archives and Records Administration; Wharf Book, Perth Amboy Wharf, MG 455, New Jersey Historical Society; “Port of Amboy,” The New-Jersey Eagle (Newark, N.J.)
+23 April 1824 3:2.
 For the Mary Lord‘s visit in May 1827 see Wharf book and Daily work book, Perth Amboy Wharf, MG 455, New Jersey Historical Society.